 This guide is designed to give you an accurate price on what you can expect to be charged for stump removal in your city.

 If you are, in fact, after a price on whole tree removal, including the stump, you will need to see our guide on tree removal costs.

-There are 2 main categories of stumps, palm stumps which are very soft and very easy to removal and everything else.
+There are 2 main categories of stumps, palm stumps which are very soft and very easy to remove and everything else.
 Hardwood stumps are everything else.